 8 a.m. – Kip Rand Memorial Backcountry Race.
 Arrive 15 minutes early to check-in for race at the EOBF tent located outside of the main lodge.
 All participants must sign a release waiver and carry avalanche safety gear.
 Registration is required.

 10 a.m. – Avalanche Companion Rescue Clinic at Anthony Lakes.
 (Meet at EOBF tent outside of the lodge)

 1 p.m. – Avalanche Basics Clinic: snow profiles and stability tests in the AL backcountry.(Meet at EOBF tent outside of the lodge)

 3-6 p.m. – Live music in the afternoon at the Starbottle Saloon with Bag of Hammers

 Self-organized free touring day in the Anthony Lakes backcountry.
 (Contact OAP coordinator, Michael Hatch to make bc tour arrangements)

 Social Sunday – Ski tour and social media photo contest.
-Winner receives a Mountain Khakis gift certificate.
+Winner receives an OAP or WAC trucker’s hat.

 On Sunday we are encouraging all participants to get out into the mountains with friends and explore the beautiful backcountry of the Elkhorns.
 There will be a prize for the photo (taken on Sunday, Jan.
-22nd) that receives the most “Likes” on the EOU Outdoor Adventure Program Facebook page.
+22nd) that receives the most “Likes” on the Outdoor Adventure Program Facebook page, HERE.

 About the instructor:

 Michael Hatch is the Outdoor Adventure Program Coordinator and an Instructor of Physical Activity and Health at Eastern Oregon University.
-He is also Lead Forecaster for the Wallowa Avalanche Center.
+He is a Forecaster for the Wallowa Avalanche Center.
 Michael is an AIARE Level 1 and Level 2 Course Leader, and Professional Member of the American Avalanche Association.